|

 Left to right:

-Ricky Almaraz, Trini Basulto, Richard Rosas, Mark Guerrero
+Ricky Almaraz, Trini Basulto, Rick Rosas, Mark Guerrero

 (seated), Ernie Hernandez, & Robert Warren (1964).